Fritz von Below: Biography

-Below was appointed to command the 9th Army in June 1918, still on the Western Front.
-Below had contracted pneumonia and its former commander, General der Infanterie Johannes von Eben, remained in provisional command.
+Von Below was appointed to command the 9th Army in June 1918, still on the Western Front.
+He had contracted pneumonia and its former commander, General der Infanterie Johannes von Eben, remained in provisional command.

-Below died in Weimar on 23 November 1918, shortly after Germany had signed the armistice.
+Fritz von Below died in Weimar on 23 November 1918, shortly after Germany had signed the armistice.
 He is buried in the Invalidenfriedhof Cemetery in Berlin.